Muenster, Saskatchewan: Events

 St. Peter's Abbey is host to the annual Junior and Teen Choir Camps of the Saskatchewan Choral Federation.

 Sports

 Muenster was home to the Muenster Red Sox, a senior baseball team.
 The Red Sox played in the North Central Baseball League from 1964–2003 and have in the Saskatoon Senior League until 2009.
 The Muenster Midget AAA Red Sox currently compete in the Saskatchewan Premier Baseball League, capturing the provincial title in 2016 and winning a bronze medal at nationals that same year.
 The community is also active in hockey and soccer.

-Notables
+Notable people

-Notable persons who were born, grew up in or established their fame in Muenster, Saskatchewan:
+Notable persons who were born, grew up in or established their fame in Muenster: